GowthamU7/portfolio/README.md

 - 🎨 Clean, responsive UI with custom CSS
 - 📱 Mobile-friendly design
 - 🔍 ESLint configured for code quality
+- 🚀 Deployed on Vercel with automatic CI/CD

 ---